xx299x/DrissionPagePlus/README.en.md

 Parameter Description:

-- proxy: str  -  proxy value
+- proxy: str-proxy value

+- ini_path: str-ini file path, if it is None, save to the default ini file

 Returns: None